 Some of the entertainment folks who lived within a stone’s throw of Fred’s parents’ house were Elizabeth Montgomery, Barbara Eden, William Conrad, David Rose, Loni Anderson, Steven Segal, Patrick Swayze, Robert Hegyes, Drew Barrymore and her mother, Andy & David Williams, and Leif Garrett, among many more.

 He attended the University of Southern California and majored in psychology, having had a mother who was a child development specialist.
 He also focused on film and music during his time at U.S.C., learning to play jazz piano and attended Boston’s Berklee’s College of Music for a summer performance program.
-After graduating from U.S.C. in 1988, he worked in group homes and psychiatric hospitals with children and adults for four years before deciding to move into entertainment.
+After having been graduated from U.S.C. in 1988, he worked in group homes and psychiatric hospitals with children and adults for four years before deciding to move into entertainment.

 Fred joined the Walt Disney Company in 1993, starting first in their television division as a Production Assistant on “Boy Meets World,” then moving into their feature animation devision and onto his first of six films, “Pocahontas,” where he would serve as a Production Supervisor.
 Fred worked with Roy Disney, nephew of the legendary, Walt Disney, on "Fantasia 2000."
 He also had regular interactions with then CEO, Michael Eisner.
 After leaving Disney to work on some live-action shoots, he was invited to join DreamWorks Animation from 2004 through 2006, where he met regularly with Jeffrey Katzenberg in production related meetings, which was a thrill for him as he enjoyed all of the work that Mr. Katzenberg had accomplished in his career.
+Fred was also invited to work on two feature films for Pixar, though he felt that he had to decline both projects as he had a strong sense of duty to care for his father and his mother as they were concurrently stricken with Alzheimer's and dementia respectively.

 You are welcome to keep coming back here to see new content.
 However, a better option is to subscribe to my newsletter!
 You will get updates on new posts and special content that are only available to my subscribers.